Jim Sarbh

-Jim Sarbh (born 27 August 1987) is an Indian film and stage actor.
-Best known for his supporting work in the Hindi films, he is the recipient of a Screen Award, an International Indian Film Academy Award and two Filmfare Award nominations.
-Additionally, Sarbh has directed and acted in numerous theatre productions in India.
+Jim Sarbh (born 27 August 1987) is an Indian actor known for his work in films and stage productions.
+He has received several awards including a Filmfare OTT Award, and an IIFA Award with a nomination for an International Emmy Award.
+Additionally, he has directed and acted in numerous theatre productions in India.

-Sarbh made his feature film debut in 2016, playing the antagonist in Ram Madhvani's critically and commercially successful biographical drama Neerja; the role garnered him positive reviews from critics and such accolades as a Filmfare Award for Best Supporting Actor nomination and a Screen Award.
-Following his role in the thriller A Death in the Gunj (2016), he rose to prominence for playing antagonist in the period drama Padmaavat (2018) and the biopic Sanju (2018), both of which rank among the highest-grossing Indian films of all time.
-In 2022, he is playing Dr. Homi Bhabha in the series Rocket Boys.
+Sarbh made his feature film debut as the antagonist in the critically and commercially successful biopic Neerja (2016), which garnered him positive reviews from critics and such accolades as a Filmfare Award for Best Supporting Actor nomination and a Screen Award.
+He rose to prominence for playing antagonistic roles in the period drama Padmaavat (2018) and the biopic Sanju (2018).
+He was also a part of films like A Death in the Gunj (2017), Gangubai Kathiawadi (2022) and Mrs. Chatterjee vs Norway (2023).
+In 2022, he played Dr. Homi Bhabha in the series Rocket Boys, for which he earned several accolades including a Best Actor nomination at 51st International Emmy Awards.

 In addition to his film career, Sarbh has regularly appeared in theatre productions, particularly those based in Mumbai.
 He has attracted attention for his performances in the 2013 revival of Death of a Salesman, Rajat Kapoor's What's Done is Done, and Kalki Koechlin's Living Room.
 He made his directorial debut in 2014 with Bull.
 For his extensive work in theatre, Sarbh was listed in Forbes India's 30 under 30 list in 2015.

 Personal life

 Jim Sarbh was born on 27 August 1987 in Bombay, Maharashtra, India into a Parsi Zoroastrian family.
 His mother is a retired physiotherapist, and his father is a former master mariner, and the Regional Director of P&O Ports South and Middle East Asia.
-The family moved to Australia from India when Sarbh was three years old and came back to Bombay when he was eight, where he first attended Bombay International School in South Mumbai and then the American School of Bombay in Bandra, West Mumbai.
+The family moved to Australia when Sarbh was three years old and came back to Bombay when he was eight, where he first attended Bombay International School in South Mumbai and then the American School of Bombay in Bandra, West Mumbai.
 He completed his undergraduate degree in Psychology from the Emory University in Atlanta, Georgia, United States.
 He currently lives in Versova, Mumbai.